DeimosLabs/NeuralBlender/README.md

 Compiling/running this on w**dows: Short answer, don't do microsuck malware.
 It's bad for you (and for everyone else).

-Seriously, i don't think many people would run a live rig that just randomly stops working right in the middle of a gig - because its manufacturer just decided you need yet another "update".
-Also definitely not worth all the headaches of porting to that joke of an API.
+Rationale: Seriously, i don't think many people would run a live rig that just randomly stops working right in the middle of a show - because its manufacturer just decided you need yet another "update".
+Also definitely not worth all the headaches and $$$ cost of porting to that joke of an API.

 ## License